 Educational institutions are making a transition from the cold, dark architecture of the past to sleek, modern designs that incorporate large expanses and clever uses of glass.
 Glass opens a building up and allows natural light to permeate into the inner recesses.
 Given the fact that students spend hours inside these buildings, creating an inviting and refreshing environment is a positive move forward.

-We are proud to have worked on a number of projects for post-secondary institutions including the following endeavors.
+We are proud to have worked on a number of projects for post-secondary institutions including the following endeavours.
 Each one uses glass in a unique way to create a variety of desired outcomes.
 Whether it’s allowing natural light to filter into the inner alcoves of a building, creating privacy while still keeping an area open or giving a modern facelift to an historic building.
 The applications for glass in architecture are limited only by the imagination.

 The glass fins of the Univeristy of Windsor’s Science Research and Innovation Facility make this building stand out as a showcase of modern transparency.
 We created a beautiful shimmering effect by layering pieces of digitally printed glass.
 The university wanted transparency in this design and they got it in spades.